alvinnws/advent-of-code/README.md

 Implementing a hashing algorithm, quite simple in contrast to some of the days that came before this.
 ### 15-2
 Honestly, I took a little too long understanding what the question wanted.
 Implementation was not particularly difficult, a couple of errors that could quickly be spotted and fixed with the example input.
 Happy about day 15 overall.
+### 16-1
+Setting up the functions in hope it helps for part 2, but my code got the correct answer first try again today, which is a win to me.
+I did have to increase the maximum recursion depth as I hit the limit.